 According to Stanley Coren, there are two other dimensions of dog intelligence, including adaptive and instinctive intelligence.
 Both of which, are just as important.
 Here’s why Beagles are actually more intelligent than you think.

-Beagle’s Special Skill
+Beagle’s Hunting Skill

 Being able to push a crowd of sheep without additional human training requires a special type of intelligence we cannot ignore.
 They were born with this ability.